Do Go On - 533 - El Chupacabra

 Christina Gonzalez from Ventura, California.

-Juan Manuel from Place de Resortezerite.
+Juan Manuel from Plas de Reservoir.

-to hear you all
+it would be awesome to hear you all

-try to pronounce
+try to pronounce El Chupacabra.

-I think I've had a go
+I think I've had a go.

-and I also have
+And I also have.

-and you guys just weren't listening
+And you guys just weren't listening

-because you don't listen to women
+because you don't listen to women.

-so what did you say
+So what did you say?

-it was also suggested
+It was also suggested

-Medi from Antwerp Belgium
+by Hussein Medi from Antwerp Belgium,

 Julio Vargas from